matoruru/chrome-extension_better-experience-argocd/README.md

 Add a realtime-filter feature for input fields such as Project Name, Repository URL and Cluster URL.

+### Problem

-Problem: Argo CD's UI doesn't filter those values in a list based on your input so as the number of values increases it causes a looooong scroll for you to reach the value that you want.
+Argo CD's UI doesn't filter those values in a list based on your input so as the number of values increases it causes a looooong scroll for you to reach the value that you want.

-Why you need this: This extension solves the problem above by providing a realtime-filter feature which updates the displayed list based on your input.
+### Why you need this

+This extension solves the problem above by providing a realtime-filter feature which updates the displayed list based on your input.

 🚧 More details are under construction... 🚧